 “How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing.” – Luke 13:34

-We got a dozen chickens last summer.
-We kept them close to our little country house in a small chicken coop that had seen better days until we redid it with a nice enclosed run and everything Martha Stewart would imagine would be good in a proper chicken coop.
+We got a dozen chickens in June.
+We kept them in a small chicken coop that had seen better days until we redid it with a nice enclosed run and everything Martha Stewart would imagine would be good in a proper chicken coop.

 Jerusalem came to mind, the place where Jesus wanted to befriend us and failed to do so.
 Advent reminds us of how many times we have been unwilling to be at home in a nice place.
 Wouldn’t it be a great Christmas, a truly herald angels singing Christmas, if we could learn to be at home in Jerusalem, to be gathered into a nice place by a God who only wants the best for us?

 The Christmas story is a quiet subversion of the need for purring and peeping security, guaranteed to make us the victims of varmints.
 It is also a nudge to get back into the hope that Jerusalem can be our city, that it can be beautiful, that it can be safe, that we can be comfortable there.
 Sometimes animals show us the way to the city, strange as that may sound.

 Gather us, O God, into an awareness of how much Jerusalem you are offering, all the time.